Phase 3 / Year 4

 - Take and pass USLME Step 2

-- Fourth-year students will apply knowledge learned through online IHI modules to a patient safety/quality improvement project.
+- Phase 3 students will apply knowledge learned through online IHI modules to a patient safety/quality improvement project.
 Modules will be completed by the end of period 7 and by the end of period 9; the one page proposal must be submitted to the course faculty for evaluation.

 For more information, please contact the appropriate campus office.